profclovesrocha/devops/README.md

-# Seja Bem-vindo(a)!
+# Welcome!
-- Disciplina: Devops Tools
+- Subject: Devops Tools
-- O método estruturado em Propósito, Projeto e Desafios é uma abordagem de gestão e aprendizagem ativa (frequentemente associada à Aprendizagem Baseada em Projetos - PBL ou Desafios - CBL) focada em dar sentido prático ao aprendizado ou trabalho, conectando a intenção à ação real.
+- The Purpose, Project, and Challenges-based method is an active learning and management approach (often associated with Project-Based Learning - PBL or Challenge-Based Learning - CBL) focused on giving practical meaning to learning or work, connecting intention to real action.